 There is no base to the container but this is a good thing – it means worms and microbes can get inside to help break down the contents even quicker!
 Many buyers consider this to be one of the best large compost bins for the money.

-- Garden composter for organic household and garden waste.
+- A BIOLOGICAL SOLUTION: Garden composter Kompo converts organic household and…

 UPP Tumbling Composter